A Space of Relatedness & Shared Learning

-Collective learning spaces are part of a healthy way of living.
-Our relations are an essential part of who we are – and we can consciously cultivate this aspect in our lives, even and especially during times of crisis.
-The Pocket Project is committed to offering spaces for collective presence and compassion.
-These qualities are needed to activate the healthy response mechanisms of our global immune system.
+Shared learning in community is part of a healthy way of living.
+Our relations are an essential part of who we are – I am because you are.
+The Pocket Project is committed to offering opportunities for us to relate and practice our tools and the ‘superpowers’ to meet life more fully together.
+Our presence, relatedness and compassion are needed to activate the healthy response mechanisms of our global immune system.

 has 30 years of experience in accompanying people, especially in body therapy (physiotherapy, osteopathy) and also in personal development and growth.
 Markus works to help his clients develop a deeper sensitivity for tensions in their body and the body’s energy field as well as their origins.
 He works with people both in his practice and also online internationally.
 Since 2002 Markus has had intensive contact with Thomas Hübl and has accompanied people and their personal processes during Thomas Hübl’s seminars and online courses for many years.
 Since 2011 he has also been involved in the training and further education of the team of assistants.

 is a consultant, coach and psychotherapist with over 25 years’ experience, working with groups, individuals and couples.
 She has extensive training in traditional psychodynamic therapy, somatic body/mind work, Jungian archetypes and family systems and couples work.Her work focuses on helping people discover, connect to and express their highest potential in all aspects of their life, personal and professional.
 Hilorie has been working intensively with Thomas Huebl for the past four years and has found the involvement in his teachings and the work emerging from them to be truly transformative for her own life and for her work with clients.
 Hilorie is originally from New York but has lived for the past 20 years in Israel with her husband and three children.